Skip to main content

 Use prebuilds

-Prebuilds run your environment setup ahead of time - container builds, dependency installation, and startup tasks.
-When an agent starts an environment, it loads from a prebuild snapshot instead of running setup from scratch.
-This is the single biggest optimization for agent workflows.
+Prebuilds run your environment setup ahead of time: container builds, dependency installation, and startup tasks.
+When an environment starts, it loads from a prebuild snapshot instead of running setup from scratch.
+This is the single biggest optimization.
 Configure prebuilds to run on pushes to main and your environments will be ready when agents need them.

 Enable Dev Container image caching